tiagombp/learning-web-dev/intro-js-programming-kyle/introJSprogKyle.md

 Another way of creating output that you can see is to run an `alert(..)` statement.

-Statement expressions that have no output/return value: console prints "undefined".
+Statement expressions that have no output/return value (ou seja, só produzem *side effects*): console prints "undefined".

 ### Input